 The fuse began to hiss, and in her haste to withdraw the quivering sparkler Tutu knocked Pete on his side.
 For an instant it seemed that her father considered whether he could set Pete upright again, but there was no time.
 Suddenly great sprays of orange embers where spurting out onto the concrete to the accompaniment of a growing screech like a buzz bomb coming down on London.
 And Pete began to move, impelled fast and menacing by the flaming jet he expelled.

 Tutu ran screaming toward the house, but in a swift arch Pete intercepted her.
 Horrified she scurried backward toward the street, but Pete got there before her and drove the panicked child onto the lawn where he bounce and leapt in zig zag pursuit.
 However she tried to escape, Pete anticipate her anguished flight which he thwarted with seeming willful and malevolent intent.
-All the while Tutu’s father chased the little girl, who he no doubt would have been taken up into the safety of his arms if he could have caught her.
+All the while Tutu’s father chased the little girl, who he no doubt would have taken up into the safety of his arms if he could have caught her.
 Suddenly Pete fell still and silent, and Tutu was carried sobbing into the house.

 What could she have done, I wondered, to have merited such torment?
 Of all those present, why had an apparently willful punishment fallen upon the one among us already most fearful of the world?
 The distressing display was brief, but long enough to feel sadistic, like something powerful intentionally tormenting the defenseless.